+3 Uni

 Prerequisite(s): Student's academic level must be Junior of higher to enroll in this class.

-Term Typically Offered: Fall, Spring Examination of the beliefs, attitudes, and behaviors associated with death and dying.
-Topics covered include children's and adult's concepts of dving and death; causes and types of death; self-destructive behavior; grief and mourning in the dying person and their survivors; physicians' aid in dying and other legal and ethical issues; and cross-cultural and historical perspectives on death.
-Cross listed: PSYC 151 GERO 125.
+Term Typically Offered: Fall, Spring

+Examination of the beliefs, attitudes, and behaviors associated with death and dying.
+Topics covered include children's and adult's concepts of dying and death; causes and types of death; self-destructive behavior; grief and mourning in the dying person and their survivors; physicians' aid in dying and other legal and ethical issues; and cross-cultural and historical perspectives on death.

+Cross listed: PSYC 151

+GERO 125.
 Moving Toward Equity in California Aging Policy and Practice.
+3 Units

-3 Units Term Typically Offered: Fall, Spring, Summer This course examines California's state programs, services, and funding streams that support low-income older adults and persons with disabilities.
+Term Typically Offered: Fall, Spring, Summer

+This course examines California's state programs, services, and funding streams that support low-income older adults and persons with disabilities.
 It is focused on addressing equity, parity, funding and access.
-Students will be introduced to California; s innovative Master Plan for Aging.
+Students will be introduced to California¿s innovative Master Plan for Aging.
 Through studying past shortfalls and new approaches, this course will inform a new and diverse workforce in order to serve historically underserved communities, including BIPOC, Latinx, API, and LGBTQ+.

 GERO 130.
 Gerontology Practicum.

 3 Units

-3 Units

-Prerequisite(s): 24 Major units including GERO 11, GERO 102, GERO 103, GERO 121, GERO 122 and instructor permission.
+Prerequisite(s): 24 Major units including GERO 101, GERO 102, GERO 103, GERO 121, GERO 122 and instructor permission.

 Term Typically Offered: Fall, Spring

-This course is a supervised practicum experience in a community agency planning for or delivering professional services to older adults.
-This practicum experience is part of two culminating courses for the major and focuses on application of the interdisciplinary nature of the discipline while affording students direct, hands-on experiences.
+Supervised practicum experience in a community agency planning for or delivering professional services to older adults.
+This practicum experience is part of two culminating courses for the major and focuses on application of the interdisciplinary nature of the discipline while affording students direct, hands on experiences.
 Includes a field seminar.
 Seminar discussions focus on the application of gerontological concepts derived from all gerontology courses and are applied to each student's specific practicum area.

-Credit/No Credit
+Note: This is a service learning course.

-GERO 131.
+Credit/No Credit GERO 131.
 Gerontology Capstone Practicum.

+3 Units

-Prerequisite(s): 36 Major units including GERO 111, GERO 102, GERO 103, GERO 121, GERO 122, GERO 130 and instructor permission.
-Paired with GERO 295.
+Prerequisite(s): 36 Major units including GERO 101, GERO 102, GERO 103, GERO 121, GERO 122, GERO 130 and instructor permission.

 Term Typically Offered: Fall, Spring

 Supervised internship experience in a community agency planning for or delivering professional services to older adults.
-This capstone practicum experience builds on the first internship course, is the final culminating course for the major, and focuses on advanced application of the interdisciplinary nature of the discipline while affording students direct, hands on experiences.
+This capstone practicum experience builds on the first internship course and is the final culminating course for the major and focuses on advanced application of the interdisciplinary nature of the discipline while affording students direct, hands on experiences.
 Includes a field seminar.
 Seminar discussions focus on the application of gerontologic concepts derived from all gerontology courses and are applied to each student's specific Practicum area.

+$\begin{tabular}{ll} \textbf{Note:} This is a service learning course.
+Minors may take this course without taking GERO 130 \end{tabular}$

 Credit/No Credit

 GERO 199.
 Special Problems.

+1 - 3 Units

+3 Units

-1 - 3 Units Prerequisite(s): Advanced approval of project goal and objectives by program director.
-Term Typically Offered: Fall, Spring Independent research, project, or directed reading.
+Prerequisite(s): Advanced approval of project goal and objectives by program director.

+Term Typically Offered: Fall, Spring

+Independent research, project, or directed reading.